Polymer translocation through extended patterned pores in two dimensions: scaling of the total translocation time: Introduction

-The translocation of polymer through nanopores depend on various parameters, such as, the length of the polymer chain, its structure, shape and the size of the pore and pore-polymer interactions~\cite{Muthukumar2007-yc,muthukumar2}.
-Due to these factors, the translocation process is a complicated system dependent process.
+The translocation of polymer through nanopores depends on various parameters, such as, the length of the polymer chain, its structure, shape and the size of the pore and pore-polymer interactions~\cite{Muthukumar2007-yc,muthukumar2}.
+Consequently, polymer translocation is a complex, system-dependent nonequilibrium process whose understanding requires both theoretical modelling and computational simulations.
 Various coarse-grained models have been used to understand the translocation phenomenon~\cite{sung1996polymer,muthukumar2,palyulin2014polymer,rowghanian2011force,sakaue2007nonequilibrium,kantor2004anomalous,dubbeldam2007driven,ikonen2012unifying}.
 For example, the translocation process has been studied as a one-dimensional barrier crossing problem of the translocation coordinate through a slit (i.e., a pore of unit length).
 In initial studies, it was assumed that the translocation time is long enough to ensure the equilibration of the polymer conformations at every stage of the translocation process~\cite{sung1996polymer,muthukumar1999polymer,muthukumar2}.
-Later, a majority of experimental studies with synthetic nanopores showed that the time taken by the polymer to pass the nanopore is much less than its relaxation time, indicating that the translocation is a non-equilibrium process.
+Later, a majority of experimental studies with synthetic nanopores showed that the time taken by the polymer to pass the nanopore is much less than its relaxation time, indicating that translocation is a non-equilibrium process.
 The tension propagation (TP) theory proposed originally by Sakaue~\cite{sakaue2007nonequilibrium} for an infinite chain and subsequently modified by Ikonen et al.~\cite{ikonen2012unifying,ikonen2012influence,sarabadani2014iso,sarabadani2018theory} and Dubbeldam et al.~\cite{dubbeldamPRE2012} for finite chains has proven to be successful in explaining the non-equilibrium aspect of driven polymer translocation~\cite{chen2021dynamics}.
 The most important quantity of interest in polymer translocation studies is the dependence of the average translocation time, $\langle \tau \rangle$, on the chain length $N$.
 Numerical simulations and experiments have indicated that $\langle \tau \rangle \sim N^{\beta}$.
 Different values of $\beta$ have been observed in different studies, suggesting that $\langle \tau \rangle$ depends on various physical parameters~\cite{milchev2011single}.
 For a self-avoiding flexible chain, $\langle \tau \rangle$ is known to scale as $\langle \tau \rangle \sim N^{1+\nu}$, here $\nu=3/4$ in two dimensions~\cite{chuang2001anomalous,luo2007influence,sarabadani2018theory}, and $\nu \approx 0.59$ in three dimensions~\cite{ doi1988theory,chuang2001anomalous,kantor2004anomalous}.